Odyssey

 How do we organize this data into types?

-Well, we could create a single type named Track, shove all those into it, and call it a day.
+Well, we could create a single type named Track, shove all those fields into it, and call it a day.
 But would that make sense from a business domain point of view?
 Not really.
 For starters, a single author might create multiple tracks, and that author's information would be needlessly duplicated across multiple locations.
 Instead, we need to think in terms of standalone entities.
 We'll start with two: Tracks and Authors.

 The Track type